codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ## Public dashboards

-The public dashboards feature makes it possible to share team's builds and build artifacts via a public link.
+The public dashboards feature makes it possible to share the team's builds and build artifacts via a public link.
 Read more about this feature [here](../publishing-yaml/public-dashboards).

 ## Managing team integrations